allegro/bigflow/docs/project_setup_and_build.md

 ![BigFlow artifact scheme](./images/bigflow-artifact.png)

 Your project is turned into a standard Python package (which can be uploaded to [pypi](https://pypi.org/) or installed locally using `pip`).
-Next, the package is closed into a Docker image with fixed Python version.
+Next, the package is installed on a Docker image with fixed Python version.
 Finally, there are Airflow DAGs which use this image.

 From each of your [workflows](./workflow-and-job.md#workflow), BigFlow generates a DAG file.
 Produced DAG consists only of [`KubernetesPodOperator`](https://airflow.apache.org/docs/stable/_api/airflow/contrib/operators/kubernetes_pod_operator/index.html) objects, which